 Overview

-CommBox enables organizations to deliver omnichannel customer service through voice-bot communication.
-Customers speak to the bot, which transcribes the conversation into text for the agent.
+CommBox enables organizations to deliver omnichannel customer service through AI voice communication.
+Customers speak to the voice AI agent, which transcribes the conversation into text for the human agent.

 This guide describes the onboarding process and configuration of the voice bot.